oschrenk/plan.swift/Docs/Sorting.md

 You can't sort on fields that have multiple values, such as `attendees`, `services`, or `tags`

-The help text also doesn't show the support for `id` based fields, since they don't make sense to sort on, even if it is possible
+Sorting on `id` based fields might not be useful to sort on first glance, but can create consistency for results.